 Salima Hamirani hosts and produces the Friday edition of UpFront, She got her start in radio working on National Radio Project’s Making Contact, covering topics like immigration, religion, prison, how technology affects culture, incarceration and organizing.
 She also contributes regularly to KPFA’s Asian-American magazine Apex Express, writes fiction and speculative fiction, and works as a personal trainer.

 Lucy Kang is UpFront’s Producer.
-She trained in radio journalism at the Transom Story Workshop.
-She’s worked as a reporter for KPFA’s News Department, helped produce KALW’s local podcast documentary series, The Intersection, and has reported for outlets ranging from Crosscurrents to Bay Nature.
+She’s worked as a reporter for KPFA’s News Department, helped produce KALW’s local podcast documentary series The Intersection, and has reported for outlets ranging from Crosscurrents to Bay Nature.

 Aileen Alfandary is UpFront’s News Editor.
 She’s been co-directing KPFA’s award-winning news department since 1978, when she cut her teeth producing all-night coverage of the nuclear disaster at Three Mile Island.
 She gets to work at 4:30 AM every morning . . . by bicycle.

 Mitch Jeserich is UpFront’s national politics editor.
 He got his start as KPFA’s California State Political Reporter in Sacramento before going to Washington DC to cover the White House, Congress and the Supreme Court.
 In 2009 Mitch launched a pilot program called Letters from Washington, chronicling the first 100 days of the Obama administration, that would become Letters & Politics, a nationally-syndicated daily radio program that won the designation “Most Valuable Radio Show” on the 2016 Progressive Honor Roll of The Nation magazine.